krahets/hello-algo/README.md

 ## License

-The texts, codes, images, photos, and videos in this repository is licensed under [CC BY-NC-SA-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The texts, codes, images, photos, and videos in this repository are licensed under [CC BY-NC-SA-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).